 Cinema conventions would normally place a bombastic orchestra beating out the horror of the scene, so many people (and journalists) who watched Ravenous couldn’t comprehend it represented the murderer’s delighted perspective.

-Innovation can often fall flat when people expect the norm, unfortunately, and Ravenous’ quirky mix of humour, horror, poignancy, anxiety, claustrophobia, and lack of cinema conventions failed to connect with bemused hacks and audiences.
+Innovation can often fall flat when people expect the norm, unfortunately, and in 1999 Ravenous’ quirky mix of humour, horror, anxiety, claustrophobia, and lack of cinema conventions failed to connect with bemused hacks and audiences.
 Thankfully, in 2014, its release on Blu-Ray saw it receive something of a resurgence, so it’s now being considered in a different light.

 Luckily for Mr. Wapojif, back in 1999 his sister (Miss.
 Wapojif) saw it at a cinema in Manchester.
 Mr. Wapojif soon saw it himself on video (he was too young to see it in the cinema, it’s an 18).
 Yes, we mean video.
 VHS.
 Those big awkward tape things that we were all lumbered with for two decades.
 Way before DVDs and online streaming was even a consideration.

-Since then, Mr. Wapojif has seen the film many times, and 15 years on from his first viewing it’s fantabulous to see the film finally receiving a reappraisal.
-With a DVD and its appearance on Netflix UK briefly, it’s found a new audience, its cult status has grown, and more people are aware of its excellence.
+Since then, Mr. Wapojif has seen the film many times, and almost 20 years on from his first viewing it’s fantabulous to see the film finally receiving a reappraisal.
+With a DVD release and its appearance on the likes of Netflix, it’s found a new audience, its cult status has grown, and more people are aware of its excellence.

-Sadly, director Antonia Bird died in late 2013, but a Blu-Ray release for Ravenous has just been made available.
-This time out the critical reaction has been one of acclaim, with many 4/5+ reviews across the board.
-Hurray, its a Christmas miracle!
-As much of a miracle as what Antonia Bird did with this film, and it’s her we have to thank for a brilliant cult classic.
+Sadly, director Antonia Bird died in late 2013, but a Blu-Ray release for Ravenous was also made available.
+This time out the critical reaction was one of acclaim, with many 4/5 reviews across the board.
+Hurray, it’s a miracle!
+As much of a miracle as what Antonia Bird did for Ravenous and it’s her we have to thank for a brilliant cult classic.